Refinements to the prime number theorem for arithmetic progressions: Further refinements

 \begin{corollary} Let $A,B,N \geq 1$ and $\ell \geq 2$ be integers with $A+B< N$.
 Let $\mathcal{P}_{\ell}(N)$ be the set of primes with $N$ digits in their base $\ell$ expansions.
 For a prime $p\in\mathcal{P}_{\ell}(N)$, write its base $\ell$ expansion as $\sum_{j=0}^{N-1} d_j(p)\ell^{j}$.
 Fix $d_0,d_1,\ldots,d_{A-1},d_{N-B},d_{N-B+1},\ldots,d_{N-1}\in\{0,1,\ldots,\ell-1\}$, with $d_{N-1}\neq 0$ and $\gcd(d_1,\ell)=1$.
 For all $0<\epsilon<\frac{5}{12}$, there exists a constant $\Cl[abcon]{digits}=\Cr{digits}(\epsilon,\ell)>0$ such that if $A + B \leq ( \frac{5}{12} - \epsilon) N$, then

 The implied constant and $\Cr{digits}$ are effectively computable. \end{corollary} The proof is nearly immediate from \eqref{eqn:powerful_pnt}.
-The arithmetic progression condition enables us to prescribe the $A$ least significant digits, while the short interval condition enables us to prescribe the $B$ most significant digits. \cref{cor:digits} complements recent work of Swaenepoel \cite{Swaenepoel} wherein a small proportion of the digits can be prescribed without any restriction on how significant the digits are.
+The arithmetic progression condition prescribes the $A$ least significant digits, while the short interval condition prescribes the $B$ most significant digits. \cref{cor:digits} complements work of Swaenepoel \cite{Swaenepoel} wherein a small proportion of the digits can be prescribed without any restriction on how significant the digits are.